In This Article

 Oura Ring

 Readiness ScoreOura calls its composite metric "Readiness," not recovery.
 It measures your body's capacity to handle stress today.
 The Readiness Score is built from 7 contributing factors including HRV balance, resting heart rate, body temperature, recovery index, sleep score, previous day activity, and activity balance.
-We cover it in depth in the guide to Oura readiness.
 See the Oura readiness score guide for the full breakdown.

 WHOOP